Skip to main content

 AWS IoT Device Management Documentation

 AWS IoT Device Management helps you register, organize, monitor, and remotely manage IoT devices at scale.
-With AWS IoT Device Management, you can scale your fleets and reduce the effort of managing large and diverse IoT device deployments.

 Register Connected Devices in Bulk